 Lever or pod espresso machines

 These types of espresso machines are perfect for personal use and they don’t require so much cleaning.
 You can use coffee pods to ease your job.
 However, even with lever or pod espresso machines, it is recommended to clean their components at least once a week.

 You can do this by simply taking the lever or pod espresso machine apart and washing each component individually with specific cleaning solutions to make sure that no coffee deposits are left inside and no calcification is going to happen over time.
 Since these espresso machines are mostly made for personal use, cleaning them at least weekly is important mainly for your health as a consumer and also for the quality of the coffee.

 General maintenance tips for your espresso machine

 The following steps should be done in case you decide it is necessary but try to be objective when you observe them and don’t skip a step if you don’t consider it is safe for your espresso machine.
-They useful mostly for semi-commercial/prosumer machine owners.
+They are useful mostly for semi-commercial/prosumer machine owners.

 - Every three months replace your gaskets and shower screens

 - Every six months rebuild your steam assembly, rebuild water tap, replace the anti-suction valve, clean the boiler level probe and remove body panels to clean the built-up dust

 - Every year try to replace your pressure safety valve, replace the waste pipe and the sight glass and check for steams or water leaks.